 - Replacement of Components: Packing material, trays, and demister pads may wear out over time and need to be replaced to maintain the tower’s performance.

-- Flow Monitoring: Monitoring gas and liquid flow rates ensures that the tower operates within its design parameters, preventing issues like flooding or weeping that can degrade performance
+- Flow Monitoring: Monitoring gas and liquid flow rates ensures that the tower operates within its design parameters, preventing issues like flooding or weeping that can degrade performance.

 Difference between absorption and stripping in Absorption tower

-Comparison Aspect | Absorption | Stripping |
+Aspect | Absorption | Stripping |

 ---|---|---|